turingschool/career-development-curriculum/module_four/internal_external_review_guidelines.md

 **Guiding Questions for Feedback:**
 * How does the resume communicate the skills and story of the student?
     * Do you have a clear sense of what kind of work the student has produced?
     * Does the resume give a sense of the student's career trajectory?
+How would you describe the student based on the resume?
     * Is Turing listed on the resume?
     * Is the resume aligned with the position (i.e., If the position is for a Rails developer, does the student showcase Rails projects?
 Is Rails listed in the skills section?)
-    * Is the layout clean and interesting to look at?
+    * Are technical skills and projects near the top of the resume?
+Is the layout clean and interesting to look at?

 * How does the cover letter communicate the student's interest in the job and ability to do it?
     * Hook: Does the first paragraph draw you in as the reader (i.e., what is memorable about the cover letter?
 What stands out about the student?)?